Aamis: Production

-Fresh off of his success from his directorial debut, Kothanodi (2015), Bhaskar Hazarika knew his next project would be tough to pitch.
-Due to the taboo nature of the subject material, Hazarika sought out a tactful approach to address the subject matter tastefully and, more importantly, without infringing on censorship protocol.
-In April 2024, he addressed this directly saying, "Now, the Censor Board can cut scenes, but not ideas."
-He furthers that this explains much of the "pastoral look" not only remedies this, but allows the audience space for their own perception of the self proclaimed "radical" themes and plot.
+Fresh off of his success from his 2015 directorial debut, Kothanodi, Bhaskar Hazarika knew his next project would be tough to pitch.
+Due to the taboo nature of the subject material, Hazarika sought out a tactful approach to address the topic without infringing on censorship protocol.
+In April 2024, he addressed this directly, saying, "Now, the Censor Board can cut scenes, but not ideas".

-When asked how the concept for the film developed, Hazarika cites the idea stemming from, "watching people."
-More specifically, a video of people eating a non-vegetarian meal.
-This clip sparked a concept for what he refers to as, "not a dark love story but a sad one...a Romeo and Juliet kind of love story."
+When asked how the concept for the film developed, Hazarika mentioned watching a video of people eating a non-vegetarian meal.
+This sparked the idea for a concept he referred to as "not a dark love story but a sad one... a Romeo and Juliet kind of love story", covering themes of "repression, addiction, and the consequences of committing crimes".

-With the intention of a love story that covers the themes of "repression, addiction, and the consequences of committing crimes," Hazarika reduces the film to its simplest form as: "obsessive consumption."
-The film attempts to explore the many layers of what is taboo and why.

 In many ways, Hazarika has attempted to shift away from Bollywood tradition, relishing in the flexibility of independent film.
-With a deliberate attempt to "unlearn" the "mainstream" process, Hazarika prefers the more honed audience he can speak to more directly.
-During casting, Hazarika opted to cast unknown actors due to the film's limited budget.
-However, lead actress Lima Das is a well known sattirya dancer and doctor, though this was her acting debut.
-Hazarika explains this was intended contributed to the realistic feel curated on screen.
+He opted to cast unknown actors due to the film's limited budget.
+The film was the acting debut for Lima Das, who is a doctor and dancer in real life.

-There are distinct similarities between Hazarika's debut, Kothanodi (2015), and Aamis (2019) stemming largely from the strange and gritty horror elements, but the director himself notes a stark difference: whereas Kothanodi was a "sledgehammer – elemental and raw, Aamis is all about feel."
-This was achieved through the juxtaposition of utilizing genre conventions all the while they are subverted.
+There are distinct similarities between Kothanodi and Aamis, stemming largely from the strange and gritty horror elements, but the director himself notes a stark difference: whereas Kothanodi was a "sledgehammer – elemental and raw, Aamis is all about feel".

-When asked about tangible inspiration for the film, Hazarika cited Japanese horror movies Onibaba and Kwaidan.
-He furthers, "overall, I try to seek aesthetic inspiration from South East Asia and the Far East for my Assamese content, because I feel we are more culturally analogous to those regions rather than to the pan-Indian mainstream.”